drupal-mentoring/pain-points-of-contribution/README.md

 <!-- .element: class="heading" -->

 Note:
+- KG
-- Contribution is not necessarily just code contribution but contribution is organizing sprints,camps, meet ups, documentation, manual testing, design review, UX but here we are going to talk mainly about code contribution.
+-  Contribution is organizing sprints,camps, meet ups, documentation, manual testing, design review, UX but here we are going to talk mainly about code contribution.

 ## IRC
 Note:
+- KG
 - How many people in the audience use IRC?
 As you know that Drupal lives on IRC and our day to day interaction occur in IRC related to issues in the issue queue .
 For a new contributor, it is hard to know that there is an IRC unless someone